 Once you have access to the voucher, you get the Naloxone from one of the local participating pharmacies.
 See below for a list of pharmacies.

-Funded by the Department of Health and Human Services, cohealth is providing naloxone for free for people who require it.
-You can get naloxone for free until 30 June 2022.
+Funded by the Department of Health, cohealth is providing naloxone for free for people who require it.

 cohealth is a not-for-profit community health organisation.
 We provide essential health and support services in Melbourne’s CBD, and northern and western suburbs.